NavalHistorianAtLarge/AzurLaneData/README.md

-This repository attempts to store all acceptable (not lewd) assets from Azur Lane, and is a storage hub for my AzurLane repository.
+This repository attempts to store original assets from Azur Lane, as well as ones adjusted with GIMP for modesty, and is a storage hub for my AzurLane repository.